rudisiona/intro-to-markdown-lab/TOUCHTERMINAL.md

 ## 2. Making a directory

-`mkdir` -> this command will make a direcotry, in the directory you are currently located in.
+`mkdir` -> This command will make a direcotry, in the directory you are currently located in.

 **Example:**
 ```